Getting started with the Arduino IoT Cloud

 4. Configuring a device

 Devices can easily be added and linked to a Thing.
-The Arduino IoT Cloud requires your computer to have the create plugin installed on your computer.
+The Arduino IoT Cloud requires your computer to have the Arduino Agent installed.
 The configuration process is quick and easy, and can be done by clicking on the “Select device” button in the Thing overview.
 Here, we can choose from any board that has been configured, or select the “Configure new device” option.

 We can also get a complete overview of our devices by clicking the “Devices" tab at the top of the Arduino IoT Cloud interface.
 Here we can manage and add new devices.

 The variables we create are automatically generated into a sketch file.
 There are several data types we can choose from, such as int, float, boolean, long, char.
 There’s also special variables, such as Temperature, Velocity, Luminance that can be used.
 When clicking on the “Add variable” button, we can choose name, data type, update setting and interaction mode.